Demi-urge/menace_sandbox/docs/roi_tracker.md

 fields `stale_containers_removed`, `stale_vms_removed` and
 `runtime_vms_removed` report how many stale Docker containers or VM overlays were purged by `purge_leftovers` or the background cleanup worker.
-The last metric only counts files removed while the application is running.
+The last metric only counts files removed while the application is running. `cleanup_failures` counts failed attempts to stop or delete containers while `force_kills` increments whenever the CLI fallback forcibly removes a lingering container.

 ## Prediction-enabled Metrics Plugins